PISAresearch/metamask-comp/README.md

 ```

 Benefits:
-- *Constant straoge:* Only 3 uints per user.
+- *Constant storage:* Only 3 uints per user.
 One for the largest nonce so far, and one for the mapping to the bitmap.
 - *Ordered transactions:* Just increment the nonce for every new transaction.
 - *Concurrent transactions:* Up to 256 concurrent and in-flight meta transactions at a time.
 - *Invalidate transactions:* Can invalidate issued meta-transactions by incrementing the nonce (e.g. increment to nonce=3, then the bitmap for nonce=2 are now invalid).